mojodojodev/mojodojo.dev/general/chris_faq.md

 None of that really matters for Mojo, but it is still quite important to have package managers and manage when and where compilation happens though... this is something of a gravel road that is not fully paved.
 We need to invest more in this in the future.

 Various existing languages have problems with "LLVM compilation time", particularly when they claim zero abstraction costs and then expect LLVM to provide that for them.
 Mojo deftly defines away both through some cool MLIR things and also because it knows about caching.

+## Package manager
+We don't have specific package manager plans and I am not an expert on the existing python ecosystem (other folks on our team know much more about it than me).
+It would be great if we can avoid inventing something, and fit into existing systems, but if we need to innovate here to get somethign great then we will.

 ## GPUs
 We'll be sharing GPU numbers soon, I am pretty sure it will blow you away, but today is just our initial launch day.
 ML isn't one thing, and we are pretty excited about the full expanse of heterogenous compute.
 We'll be sharing more soon.